minimo-io/bibliopath/README.md

 ## Bugs

-- Total books not correctly calculated at Header.svelte component (it is ok in saved route).
 - Bug: Change theme is not working anymore (drak mode).
 Even when it is correctly stored.
 - Bug: Fix the changeTheme function mess.
 - Bug: Previous scroll position is remembered when reading a book, but it user switches from landscape to portrait then, position is messes up.
 Have a converter?